wortmanncallejon/wortmanncallejon/README.md

 <br>
 I’m Felix <code>@wortmanncallejon</code> and I am a political economist and data scientist.

-I am a consultant at the economic policy advisory firm TWS Partners, where I employ game- and auction theoretic tools to help clients in strategic business settings, e.g. procurement, sales, company strategy.
+I am currently working as a consultant at the economic policy advisory firm TWS Partners, where I employ game- and auction theoretic tools to help clients in strategic business settings, e.g. procurement, sales, company strategy.

 From September 2023 to September 2024, I was Junior Associate at Bernstein Group, where I curated, cleaned, and analysed political and economic data using machine learning methods, as well as frequentist- and bayesian statistics to help domestic and international clients get the best out of their data.